-How to develop a good solid base on which to develop speed.
+How to develop a good solid base on which to build speed.

 Brian Mackenzie explains the body's energy systems and the objective of endurance training.

-A good base of endurance and strength is important before the specific speed and strength requirements of the athlete's sport/event can be developed, if you wish your athlete to ovoid injury.
+A good base of endurance and strength is vital before the specific speed, and strength requirements of the athlete's sport/event can be developed if you wish your athlete to avoid injury.
 The objective of endurance training is to develop the energy production system(s) to meet the demands of the sport/event.

 What are the energy production systems?

-The distribution of aerobic to anaerobic endurance for the runner is approximately:
+The distribution of aerobic to anaerobic endurance for the runner is approximate:

 During aerobic work (aerobic means 'with oxygen') the body is working at a level that the demands for oxygen and fuel can be meet by the body's intake.
 The only waste products formed are carbon dioxide and water.
 These are removed as sweat and by breathing out.

 Aerobic endurance can sub-divided as follows: